 You’ll receive in this toolkit:

-- 4 template designs (Leaves, Witchy, Fantasy Fairy, Purple Fairy, and Plain (you design it).
+- Plant Profile template (all 5 themes -Leaves, Witchy, Fantasy Fairy, Purple Fairy, and Plain)

 - and more!
 I’ll be adding more templates for your herbal book of shadows to make it fun and empowering.